bsadr/pendulum_control/README.md

     - `m`: mass of the rod
     - `l`: length of the rod
     - `b`: damping coefficient considered for the angular friction of the rod
-- 'controller': this node controls the pendulum motion usinf a PD controller
+- `controller`: this node controls the pendulum motion usinf a PD controller
     - `Kp`: proportional gain of the controller
     - `Kd`: derivative gain the controller
     - `reference`: reference angle of the rod (default value pi)